 Joseph again joined the Army and went overseas, again loco driving, but this time on the Egyptian and Palestinian Railways.
 When the war was over, he returned to Bentley’s on the wagons and again met up with Frank.
 They had a lot in common and eventually, after much discussion, Frank persuaded Joseph to go into partnership with him in a steam contracting business of their own.

-Thus Young & Doggett’s was formed in about 1920.
+Thus Young & Doggett’s was formed in the early 1920s.
 Their first premises were in the Midland Hotel yard, across the road from the quarry and, indeed, where Minett’s, threshing contractor’s had been before them.
 The two partners bought a threshing set and found that there was a big 13 ton Aveling & Porter roller left in the yard.
 This they also bought as they heard that Hunslet Rural District Council wanted a roller on hire.
 This was their first steam roller.

 As time went on, the firm prospered and more engines and rollers were acquired.
 A Fowler roller came from Stamford Bridge in the East Riding and Reg Doggett, Joseph’s son, went with Frank Young to bring her back.
 She worked with the firm for quite a long time and did a lot of work for Rothwell Urban District Council in the early 1920’s.
 Even at that time she was an old engine.